Submit an Article

 Abstract

-To increase the accuracy of the heights obtained from a stereo pair, it is natural, first of all, to strive to ensure that one meter of height corresponds to the largest possible increment of the longitudinal parallax at a given scale of the photograph.
-Or, in other words, one should strive to increase the ratio of the increment (Δр)i longitudinal parallax by 1 m to the segment (m)i, in the photograph corresponding to 1 m of horizontal extension on the ground.
-Let us designate this ratio as m.
+To increase the accuracy of the heights obtained from a stereo pair, it is natural, first of all, to strive to ensure that one meter of height corresponds to the largest possible increment of longitudinal parallax at a given scale of the photograph.
+Or, in other words, one should strive to increase the ratio of the increment of longitudinal parallax (Δр)1 per 1 m to the segment (m)1 on the photograph corresponding to 1 m of horizontal distance on the ground.
+Let us designate this ratio as t.
 Thus, the value of the indicated ratio acquires a significant role in characterizing the accuracy of height determinations.

 Область исследования: